7 Essential Vermouth Cocktails for Winter Entertaining

 Picking the Right Ingredients

 Your choice of whiskey sets the tone: bourbon adds a touch of sweetness, while rye brings a bolder, spicier kick.
-For the vermouth, try our ESTATE Vermouth - it brings a rich, layered complexity that elevates the drink.
+For the vermouth, try Carpano Antica Formula or Cocchi Vermouth di Torino - they bring a rich, layered complexity that elevates the drink.

 Serving Tips